shaik1002/biggitlabbomb/doc/user/project/milestones/index.md

 ### View milestone details

-To view more information about a milestone, in the **Milestones** page, select the title of the milestone you want to view.
+To view more information about a milestone, in the milestone list select the title of the milestone you want to view.

 The milestone view shows the title and description.

-The tabs below the title and description show the following:
+There are also tabs below these that show the following:

 - **Issues**: Shows all issues assigned to the milestone.
-Issues are displayed in three columns named:
+These are displayed in three columns named:
   - Unstarted Issues (open and unassigned)
   - Ongoing Issues (open and assigned)
   - Completed Issues (closed)
 - **Merge Requests**: Shows all merge requests assigned to the milestone.
-Merge requests are displayed in four columns named:
+These are displayed in four columns named:
   - Work in progress (open and unassigned)
   - Waiting for merge (open and assigned)
   - Rejected (closed)